Work Permit in Vietnam

 III.
 The process of Work Permit:

-Thirdly, the employee and the employer must prepare the lists of documents and papers for step 2 of the work permit specified in Article 9 of Decree No. 152/2020/ND-CP and Decree No. 70/2023/ND-CP, in particular:
+- The employee and the employer must prepare the lists of documents and papers for step 2 of the work permit specified in Decree No. 219/2025/ND-CP, in particular:

-1. An application form for issuance of a work permit No. 11/PLI Appendix I hereto appended.
+1. An application form for issuance of a work permit.

 2. A fitness-to-work certificate issued by a foreign or Vietnamese competent health facility within 12 months before the submission date of the application or the certification as specified in regulations of the Minister of Health.